PSMFC-AKFIN/accessing-data/README.md

 #> 4    0.87 Southeastern Bering Sea 2023-03-14T12:00:00Z 2023    073
 ```

-Example 2: Chinook PSC in the Bering Sea
+Example 2: Confidential data-Chinook PSC in the Bering Sea.

 ``` r
 # Set secret string using keyring.
 You will only need to do this once.